donkor-james/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# Javascript - Objects, Scope and and Closure
+# Javascript - Objects, Scopes and and Closures

 ## Function Prototypes :floppy_disk: